2022 National Hockey League All-Star Game: Uniforms

 The All-Star uniforms were unveiled on January 13.
 For the first time since the 2018 All-Star Game, the NHL shield is featured on the front.
 Each player's respective team logo is on the left shoulder and the All-Star Game logo is on the right.
 There is one white and one navy blue jersey, both feature a chevron at the waist in a contrasting color with two stripes separating this feature from the base (white has dark red with black trim and navy blue has light blue with white stripes).
 The NHL shields are also trimmed in these colors, while the shield is in the usual black with silver elements.
 The stripes pattern is repeated on each sleeve with two stars; four in total per jersey (one for each division).
 These stars are dark red with red trim on the white jersey, royal blue with light blue trim on the navy blue jersey.

 Festivities and entertainment

-The NHL Fan Fair, featuring various fan activities during All-Star Weekend, wase held between February 3 and February 6 at the Las Vegas Convention Center.
+The NHL Fan Fair, featuring various fan activities during All-Star Weekend, was held between February 3 and February 6 at the Las Vegas Convention Center.

 The NHL announced on January 28 that American singer Machine Gun Kelly would perform at the All-Star Game, with his performance taking place during the second intermission.
 Canadian pop singer Faouzia sang the Canadian national anthem while country singer Blanco Brown sang the American national anthem.